Yellen touts success of IRS pilot program that allowed direct free filing of tax returns

 The GOP clawed back $20 billion of the funding in a budget deal with Democrats less than two years later.

-The post Yellen touts success of IRS pilot program that allowed direct free filing of tax returns appeared first on Wisconsin Examiner.
+The post Yellen touts success of IRS pilot program that allowed direct free filing of tax returns appeared first on Michigan Advance.